caseyamcl/configula/README.md

             "caseyamcl/Configula": "dev-master"
         }

-Then, run <code>php composer.phar install</code>
+2. Then, run <code>php composer.phar install</code>

-_Note_ The "symfony/yaml:" line is optional, and only required if you wish to parse YAML configuration files.
+3.  _Note:_ The <code>symfony/yaml</code> line is optional.
+Include it only if you wish to parse YAML configuration files.

 Basic Usage
 -----------